hemalis/final_project/README.md

 ![image](https://github.com/hemalis/final_project/blob/main/images/Prophet%20Prediction%20-BTC.jpg)

-The advantages of Facebook Prohphet Model are:
+The advantages of Facebook Prophet Model are:

 * It is fast and accurate compared to most of its peers.
 * The Prophet model is preferred over other models when you are working with a non-linear module of data and the observations taken to change over seasons like yearly, monthly, weekly, or daily.
 * Prophet model is robust to missing values and outliers and knows how to deal with the holiday effects.

-The disadvantages of Facebook Prohphet Model include:
+The disadvantages of Facebook Prophet Model include:

 * Prophet can mistakenly believe there are a weekly seasonal component.
 * Does not compare it to a benchmark.

 #### LSTM Model
 LSTM stands for Long Short Term Memory Networks.
 It is a type of recurrent neural network that is commonly used for regression and time series forecasting in machine learning.
 It can memorize data for long periods.
 Using LSTM is one of the best machine learning approaches for time series forecasting.
 LSTMs are recurrent neural networks designed to remember data for a longer period.
-We will start training an LSTM model for perdicting crypto and stock prices, we will split the data into training sets and test sets.
+We will start training an LSTM model for predicting crypto and stock prices, we will split the data into training sets and test sets.

 ![image](https://github.com/hemalis/final_project/blob/main/images/LSTM%20%231.jpg)
 ![image](https://github.com/hemalis/final_project/blob/main/images/LSTM%20%232.jpg)